 Wow.
 Just wow.
-This real cheese sauce is made from all known ingredients (see ya processed cheese block), is absolutely delicious, and even is freezable!
+This real cheese sauce is made from all known ingredients (see ya processed cheese block), is absolutely delicious, and is even freezable!
 My kids beg for this stuff.

 So far I’ve served it with broccoli (of course), but also drizzled over wild rice and pasta and even as a dipping sauce for Oven Fried Chicken Tenders.
 Yep, I just admitted that.
 My point is that you can use this creamy basic cheese sauce to jazz up everything from nachos to asparagus to leftovers!